 Given the large geographical size of WA, COVID-19 saw a very rapid adoption of virtual methods of consultation of WA's hospital-based outpatient clinics.
 Rates that were previously in low 10 to 15% rapidly moved to the 60 to 80% across a range of clinics and hospitals (Koh, 2020).
 It appears that the focus on digital health including telehealth consultations during COVID-19 is helping fast track the adoption of technology and more providers are seeing the My Health Record as a valuable repository of health data as it is accessible to all healthcare providers without the need for fax machines or postal services.
-As of March 2021, there are now 22.93 million My Health Records Australiawide and more than 20.4 million or 89 per cent of them contain health data (My Health Record, 2021).
+As of March 2021, there are now 22.93 million My Health Records Australia-wide and more than 20.4 million or 89 per cent of them contain health data (My Health Record, 2021).

 A survey by The Royal Australian College of General Practitioners (RACGP) revealed more than 99% of surveyed GPs were offering patients consultation via telehealth, including phone and video options (The Royal Australian College of General Practitioners, 2020).
 More than 4.3 million health and medical services have been delivered to a total of more than three million patients through the telehealth items introduced by the Australian Government for the COVID-19 pandemic (Department of Health Western Australia, 2020).

-According to a Household Impacts of COVID-19 Survey results conducted from 16-25 April 2021, 14% of Australians used a Telehealth service in the previous four weeks, with the most common reasons being for convenience (68%), saving time (42%) and not needing to travel (38%) (Australian Bureau of Statistics, 2021).
-The April 2021 Telehealth usage (14%) was a decrease from November 2020 (18%), June 2020 (20%) and May 2020 (17%) (Australian Bureau of Statistics, 2021).
-The survey also revealed that 30% of Australians now preferred to access telehealth services more compared to before COVID-19, particularly family households with children (39%), people aged 18 to 34 years (38%), women (34%) and men (26%) (Australian Bureau of Statistics, 2021).
+According to a Household Impacts of COVID-19 Survey results conducted from 16-25 April 2021.
+14% of Australians used a Telehealth service in the previous four weeks, with the most common reasons being for convenience (68%), saving time (42%) and not needing to travel (38%) (Australian Bureau of Statistics, 2021b).
+The April 2021 Telehealth usage (14%) was a decrease from November 2020 (18%).
+June 2020 (20%) and May 2020 (17%) (Australian Bureau of Statistics, 2021b).
+The survey also revealed that 30% of Australians now preferred to access telehealth services more compared to before COVID-19, particularly family households with children (39%), people gged 18 to 34 years (38%). women (34%) and men (26%) (Australian Bureau of Statistics, 2021b).

 Pre-COVID (2018-19) rates of MBS utilisation of telehealth were very low across Australia, at 0.21 per 100 people.
 However, the Midwest appears to have been an early adopter of telehealth services with the second highest pre-COVID-19 MBS utilisation rate for telehealth services (1.07 per 100 resident population).
-Temporary COVID-19 MBS telehealth items have been made available to GPs and other health professionals since March 2020 to help reduce the risk of community transmission of COVID-19.
-Although the COVID-19 MBS utilisation data is currently unavailable, we expect to see a significant increase in telehealth utilisation nationwide as a result of the pandemic.
+COVID-19 MBS telehealth items have been made available to GPs and other health professionals since March 2020 to help reduce the risk of community transmission of COVID-19.
+Data on GP COVID-19 consultations are only available at the state level.
+In the first year to February 2021, there were 80,661 telehealth consultations and 2,568,383 phone consultations across the state (Services Australia, 2022).
+These decreased to 62,589 telehealth and 1,959,459 phone consultations in the second year (to February 2022).